The CBM provides its members with research solutions in a variety of areas, including:

 As the CBM advances, this page will highlight specific projects funded each cycle by the center's Industry Advisory Board.

-A list of publications by center-involved faculty can be found at the Indiana Consortium for Analytical Science and Engineering website.
+A list of publications by center-involved faculty can be found at the Center for Bioanalytic Metrology Google Scholar's page.